Xiujia-Yang/Resource/README.md

 * Quantification and visualization of the correlation between clonality and publicness of public clones (Fig. 5C)

 ## Dependencies
 In-house scripts above were written in Python (v3.7) and MATLAB (v).
-For python, a series of modules are required, they include pandas, csv.
-For MATLAB, xxx is required.
+For python, a series of modules are required, which include pandas, csv.
+For MATLAB, xxx and xxx are required.